citynetwork/ois2023/markdown/how.md

 In our production environment, we have six node Kubernetes clusters, three control plane nodes, and three worker nodes.

-We deploy our cluster with Kubernetes version as v.1.21.10 on Fedora CoreOS 34 with Cinder CSI driver enabled.
- Openstack Cinder is a block storage service that allows you to create persistent volumes for your Kubernetes cluster.
-By enabling the Cinder CSI driver on your Magnum cluster, you can create persistent volumes backed by Cinder block storage.
+We deploy our cluster with Cinder CSI driver enabled.
+So that we can create persistent volumes for our Kubernetes cluster backed by Cinder block storage.

-Octavia is the OpenStack load balancing service.
-We create a Kubernetes cluster with Magnum and use an Octavia Load Balancer to access it from the public network, via the the load balancer’s floating IP.
+And, we use Octavia (OpenStack load balancing service) to expose our Kubernetes cluster to the outside world via LoadBlancer type service.

 ## Ceph <!-- .element class="hidden" -->
 ![Ceph logo](images/ceph-logo.svg)
 <!-- Note -->

-To achieve automatic replication between the primary and DR site, we use Backup and Restore policy using the Ceph object gateway S3 API.
+We use the Ceph object gateway S3 API to achieve automatic replication between the primary and DR site.
 We don't use the multi-site replication as provided by Ceph natively.

 In our Kubernetes environment, the backup and restore process is implemented using cron jobs.